-If you test positive for the coronavirus, you will remain in isolation for at least 7 days.
+If you test positive for the coronavirus, you will have to remain in isolation.
 When you came into contact with someone who has the coronavirus or when you come back from a red zone, you have to quarantine.

 For more information on quarantine and isolation and what to do, read here.

 After a positive test, your GP starts the contact tracing.
 Via the contact tracing we can contact the people with whom you recently came into contact.
 Thanks to the contact tracing we will be able to warn them that they may be infected with the coronavirus.

 - People with whom you have had contact for a long time and up close, we call ** high-risk contacts**.
 They should be be placed in quarantine during 10 days if they are not vaccinated.
 This means preventive isolation.
 Your high-risk contacts will be tested for the coronavirus.